linkd-academy/shrike/README.md

 Shrike is a suite of tools designed for analyzing Neo blockchain data.
 The infrastructure comprises four main components:

-- **Indexer** - Synchronizes a NeoGo node, retrieves blockchain data, and processes it into a relational database.
 - **API** - Provides a REST API for serving useful queries on indexed data.
-- **GUI** - A user-friendly web interface for interacting with the data provided by Shrike.
-- **Lib** - A shared library containing methods and models used across multiple Shrike components.

-Each component has its own README with instructions for use.
-Contributions in the form of pull requests and suggestions for improvements or additional features are welcomed.
+    - **Indexer** - Retrieves blockchain data, and processes it into a relational database.

 ## Getting Started